How do we promote British Values at Gilded Hollins?

 Children have roles and responsibilities within school – classroom monitors, playleaders, librarians, school buddies, reading buddies, assisting Reception Class in the lunch hall, etc.

-Children raise funds for charities throughout the year, including Renata, an African girl whose education we are funding.
+Children raise funds for charities throughout the year, including for Salman, an Indian boy whose education we are funding.
 We are also twinned with Bimmah, a village school in Ghana.
 We share work with the children at the school and have made donations to buy IT equipment for their pupils.

 We work with local Magistrates to educate the children about upholding British law and the Prosecution Service.